William Johnson (surveyor): Reception

-H. H. Godwin-Austen, a distinguished surveyor, has said, "there were few men living who had greater experience of mountain work, and none who had ascended to greater heights, and the work he did was of considerable value and magnitude".
-He cites Johnson's expedition to Khotan as an example of valuable knowledge that would have been gained had the (British) Government of India encouraged such work.
-He states that the views of the officers of the Survey of India were disregarded by the government.
-The official report of the Great Trigonometrical Survey (1865–65) called his explorations "most valuable and important".
-Johnson was commended for his "great energy and perseverance".
-The Royal Geographical Society honoured him in 1875 and presented a gold watch for his survey journey of 1865.
-Frederick Drew, another surveyor and geologist in Jammu and Kashmir called him a "bold and enduring traveller".
+H. H. Godwin-Austen, a distinguished surveyor, said that "there were few men living who had greater experience of mountain work, and none who had ascended to greater heights, and the work he did was of considerable value and magnitude".
+He cited Johnson's expedition to Khotan as an example of valuable knowledge that could have been gained had the British Government of India encouraged such work, and stated that the views of officers of the Survey of India were disregarded by the government.
+The official report of the Great Trigonometrical Survey (1865–66) called his explorations "most valuable and important", and Johnson was commended for his "great energy and perseverance".
+The Royal Geographical Society honoured him in 1875 and presented him with a gold watch for his 1865 survey journey.
+Frederick Drew, another surveyor and geologist in Jammu and Kashmir, called him a "bold and enduring traveller".
+Surveyor-General Walker was more critical, stating that Johnson's report and map required extensive corrections before publication and that the original map "would have done more harm than good to the cause of geography".